Frequently Asked Questions

 - Q: Have there been any changes to the methodology or questionnaire over the years?

 A: Active People is a landline telephone survey and has been since it started, but there have been some changes to the questionnaire and periods of testing different survey methods.
-You can download the current questionnaire which includes details of when any questions were added.

 - Q: What sports are measured by the Active People survey?